Perkerson Park: History

-Thomas Jefferson Perkerson became the first sheriff of Fulton County, upon its creation in 1853 from DeKalb County.
-His son, Angus M. Perkerson (1843-1895), served in the Confederate Army and then also later served as the sheriff of Fulton County from 1873 to 1883.
+Originally, the park land was the family farm of the Perkerson family.
+Thomas Jefferson Perkerson was the first sheriff of Fulton County, upon its creation in 1853 from DeKalb County.
+His son, Angus M. Perkerson (1843–1895), served in the Confederate Army and later served as the sheriff of Fulton County from 1873 to 1883.
 His son, also named Angus M. Perkerson, became the editor of the Atlanta Journal Magazine.